How to make authentic Masala Chai, like they do in India, using whole spices. Vegan and Sugar-Free adaptable.

 - Lightly crush cardamom pods, whole cloves, star anise and peppercorns, and place in a small pot with 1 cup of water.
 Add ginger, cinnamon and black tea.
 I like to muddle the ginger a bit right in the pot.

-- Bring to a boil.
-Turn off heat (don’t boil the tea, it will get bitter) and let it steep at least 10 minutes…. or for several hours.
+- Bring to a boil and turn the off heat (don’t continue to boil the tea, it may get bitter) and let it steep at least 10 minutes…. or for several hours.
 The longer, the more flavor!

 - Add your choice of milk.
 Bring to a simmer once more, turn off the heat.